 Tonometry.
 A highly accurate and advanced instrument called a Tonometer will measure the pressure inside the eye.
 Besides cataracts, eye pressure is vital in diagnosing a majority of eye conditions.

-Dr. Christian will administer anesthesia to applicable eye.
+Dr. Christian will administer anesthesia to the applicable eye.
 Most people remain awake during the surgery, but it is up to you if you would like general anesthesia.
 Dr. Christian will inform you of the pros and cons of each so you make the decision you are comfortable with.

 There are two types of cataract surgery in Los Angeles.
 The optimum choice is determined by your eye exam.

 Phacoemulsification, or phaco.
 A small incision is made on the side of the cornea.
 Dr. Christian inserts a tiny probe into the eye.
 This device emits ultrasound waves that soften and break up the lens so that it can be removed by suction.